-This year we’re hosting the Women’s Rugby World Cup, the Irish Open and the Gran Fondo Giro d'Italia.
-There is also the annual North West 200 if you want something to really get your pulse racing.
+This year we hosted the Women’s Rugby World Cup, the Irish Open and the Gran Fondo Giro d'Italia.
+There is also the annual North West 200 if you want something to really get your pulse racing, and The Open in 2019.
 Find out why Northern Ireland is made for sport here.

 9. Northern Ireland loves a festival

-Annual events include popular big name music event ‘Belsonic’, Hillsborough based music festival ‘Sunflower Festival’, Cathedral Quarter Arts Festival, Outburst Queer Arts Festival, Pride festival, and many more.
+Annual events include popular big name music event ‘Belsonic’, Hillsborough based music festival ‘Sunflower Festival’, Belfast International Arts Festival, Cathedral Quarter Arts Festival, Outburst Queer Arts Festival, Pride festival, and many more.

 10. Loveable locals

 From the famous to the everyday, we have an iconic array of colourful characters that make a trip to Northern Ireland a fun one.
 Immerse yourself in their legends by visiting Seamus Heaney Homeplace, C.S Lewis Square, Belfast Music Exhibition & Tour, the Van Morrison trail and the George Best trail.